 Most youth leaders don’t hold back when it comes to talking about Jesus.
 They talk about him all the time, as well they should!
 But a primary subject Jesus preached was hell and brimstone.
 And far too many youth leaders avoid the subject Jesus refused to avoid.

 A Scriptural Look at the Reality of Hell

-If you read the Gospels you’ll see that Jesus talked often about the reality of hell.
+If you read the Gospels, you’ll see that Jesus talked often about the reality of hell.
 He described it in exacting and terrifying detail.
 As a matter of fact, he referred to hell more than anyone else in the New Testament!

-Take a moment and read the story Jesus told in Luke 16:19-31.
-See if its vivid descriptions of hell doesn’t trigger some sense of urgency in your heart when it comes to reaching that lost people you know,
+Pause now to read Luke 16:19-31.
+See if Jesus’ vivid descriptions of hell doesn’t trigger some sense of urgency in your heart for reaching lost people.

-We share Jesus because the love of Christ compels us (2 Corinthians 5:14), the compassion of Christ inspires us (Matthew 9:36) and the commission of Christ commands us (Matthew 28:19.)
-But saving lost teenagers from the hell is a powerful motivation that we cannot and should not avoid.
+And, yes, we have many more motivations than just saving them from the flames of hell and brimstone.
+We share Jesus because the love of Christ compels us (2 Corinthians 5:14).
+The compassion of Christ inspires us (Matthew 9:36).
+And the commission of Christ commands us (Matthew 28:19).
+But saving lost teenagers from hell and brimstone is a powerful motivation.
+Don’t avoid it!

-Refuse to try being so relevant that you avoid the subject of hell with the teenagers in your youth group.
-On the day of the Great White Throne Judgment, when everyone who has ever lived stands to give an account of their lives before the Judge of all mankind, only one thing will be relevant then…Will their names be found in the Book of Life?
+Don’t try to be so relevant that you avoid the subject of hell with teenagers.
+On Judgment Day, when everyone who’s ever lived stands to give account of their lives before the Judge of all mankind, only one thing will be relevant.
+Are their names in the Book of Life?
 Will they spend an eternity in heaven or hell?

-This article originally appeared here.
+This article about hell and brimstone originally appeared here.